 Six Senses Laamu is the only resort in the Laamu Atoll, deep in the Indian Ocean.
 Just an inter-island plane trip from Malé International Airport and a short boat ride brings you to a place where dolphins swim.
 The luxury Maldives resort is a combination of on-land and over-water villas constructed of sustainable materials and set around the palm-fringed paradise.

 At several lounges and restaurants our chefs from East and West prepare mouthwatering dishes, many created from produce grown in the island’s organic gardens.

-Renowned for its rich flora and fauna, this tropical isle, also known as the Three Coconut Isle, is situated amidst the coral reefs.
+Renowned for its rich flora and fauna, this tropical isle, also known as the Three Coconut Isle, is situated amidst the coral reefs and is easily of the the top resorts in Maldives.
 A 15-minute speedboat ride from the airport brings you to the idyllic resort surrounded by the azure waters of the Indian Ocean.

 Set delicately over the lagoon, this postcard-perfect getaway offers 64 sea-view villas and suites that are luxurious and lavish; yet maintain a fine balance with nature.
 Our world-famous, award-winning presidential suite is, arguably, the most beautiful place on earth.

 At Taj Exotica Maldives, you are on Taj Time, where doing nothing is an art form.
 Time stands still—and yet there is never a dull moment.
 Within this oasis of calm set in paradise, lounge by the infinity pool or at your private beach, laze in a hammock over the blue waters and just lay below the stars at night.
 Pure bliss. and why it is a top booked resort.